openframeworks/ofBook/18_version_control_with_git/chapter.md

 #### `.gitignore`

-One thing you should do at the beginning is add a special Git file called [`.gitignore`](http://git-scm.com/docs/gitignore) to the root of your repository.
+One thing we should do right at the beginning is add a special Git file called [`.gitignore`](http://git-scm.com/docs/gitignore) to the root of our repository.

-It's important that the Git repository contains all files necessary to successfully compile your program, but no unnecessary stuff.
+It's important that the Git repository contains all files necessary to successfully compile our program, but no unnecessary stuff.
-Generally, this means that files you edit by hand (e.g. source and header files, Readme files, images,...) should be included in the repository, but files which are *generated from* your code (e.g. compiled binaries, pdfs generated from some source file, video files or image sequences created with your program) should stay out.
+Generally, this means that files we edit by hand (e.g. source and header files, Readme files, images,...) should be included in the repository, but files which are *generated from* our code (e.g. compiled binaries, pdfs generated from some source file, video files or image sequences created with our program) should stay out.
-Also, user-specific files like IDE files describing the location of windows in your IDE, or backup copies of your files that the OS creates, don't really belong in the repository.
+Also, user-specific files like IDE files describing the location of windows in our IDE, or backup copies of our files that the OS creates, don't really belong in the repository.

-If you take care of this right at the beginning, you can easily make sure that only "proper" files end up in your repo.
+If we take care of this right at the beginning, we can easily make sure that only "proper" files end up in our repo.
 Git handles this file exclusion with the aforementioned `.gitignore` files (there can be several), which contains patterns describing which files are ignored by Git.
-Those ignored files will still exist in your working directory, that means you can still use them, but Git will not track them.
+Those ignored files will still exist in our working directory, that means we can still use them, but Git will not track them.

-If, later down the line, you see files appearing in your list of changes which should not be there, or if you can't seem to add a file that belongs in the repository, don't force Git to do what it doesn't want to, rather fine-tune the `.gitignore` pattern to match your expectations.
+If, later down the line, we see files appearing in our list of changes which should not be there, or if we can't seem to add a file that belongs in the repository, we don't force Git to do what it doesn't want to, rather fine-tune the `.gitignore` pattern to match our expectations.
 Note that the `.gitignore` pattern does _not_ affect files that have already been committed.

-Because it can be daunting to come up with a generally useful `.gitignore` template, you can (**[TODO: in the future, see [this issue](https://github.com/openframeworks/openFrameworks/issues/2791)]**) add a pre-made `.gitignore` file when you create your OF project.
+Because it can be daunting to come up with a generally useful `.gitignore` template, we can (**[TODO: in the future, see [this issue](https://github.com/openframeworks/openFrameworks/issues/2791)]**) add a pre-made `.gitignore` file when we create our OF project.
 This file will look similar to this (formatted into three columns for convenience):

     $ pr -tW84 -s"|" -i" "1 -3 .gitignore